 Medicare is the government subsidized health insurance program for people aged 65 or older, some disabled people under age 65, and people of all ages with End-Stage Renal Disease (permanent kidney failure treated with dialysis or a transplant).

-Call or visit your local Social Security office for details on eligibility and how to enroll in Medicare Parts A and B.
+Call or visit your local Social Security Office for details on Medicare eligibility and how to enroll in Medicare Parts A and B.

 Enrollment for Medicare Advantage

 Medicare Advantage, also known as Medicare Part C, is an insurance plan provided by a private insurance company.
 It includes Part A and Part B type coverage and may include additional benefits.